kkamieniecka/slides_kpbioteam/EWAS_Elixir_CNV/PITCHME.md

 ### EWAS tool development

-.small[The aim of our project was to develop a population-wide DNA methylation pipeline that is easy to apply and compatible with routine clinical and biological use.]
+The aim of our project was to develop a population-wide DNA methylation pipeline that is easy to apply and compatible with routine clinical and biological use.

 ---